Conference Proceedings

 At least two peer-reviewers will conduct the peer-review.
 The peer-reviewers will be independent experts in the field of engineering education and are selected and appointed by the Chair of the Conference Technical Committee.

-The peer-reviewers for the research papers will not be part of the Conference Organising Committee nor the Conference Technical Committee.
-The peer-reviewers for the practice papers can be part of the Conference Organising Committee and/or the Conference Technical Committee.
+The peer-reviewers for the Research Papers cannot be part of the Conference Organising Committee nor the Conference Technical Committee.

 Reviewers will be typically invited from the Australasian region, but invitations can be extended to other reviewers in other regions, depending on subject-matter expertise requirements.